neurophysiological-analysis/FiNN/doc/_build/_sources/index.rst.txt

 FiNN was designed with primarily EEG, EMG & MEG data in mind, but can easily utilized for the analysis of related electrophysiological data.

+Demo applications of the included modules are available in the finn_demo folder.

 .. toctree::
    :maxdepth: 2
    :caption: Provided functionality: